-It has been more than an year now, since I’m travelling India – exploring its horizons and stretching through its boundaries – from days on end.
-And during the stint I’ve come across, this repeated question, a predicament rather, that why am I busy travelling my own country, when there is so much to see in the world.
+It has been more than an year now, since I’ve been travelling in India.
+And during this time I’ve come across this question ‘why did I quit the job to travel if I wanted to travel to my own country, when there is so much to see in the world.
 “What is the reason behind this abiding fascination,” someone once asked.

 People Are Not Bad, After All

 Before I started travelling, and during the days of my bustling life in New Delhi, I often heard people saying that India is turning evil every day.
 But since I’ve started travelling, I’ve come across so many random act of kindness that have let a glowing footprint in my memory.
 Beautiful sceneries faded, photos got lost, but I’ve never forgotten the relief brought by many strangers who helped me through my travels – whether it was a small account of feeding me on a long train ride when I forgot to pack my lunch or walking me to the destinations I didn’t know the way for.

 Sure there are exceptions, and bad people can be found anywhere but if you put yourself in a vulnerable position and seek help, you’d be amazed to see unusual, powerful accounts of overloaded kindness in India.
 I think when you travel, you open yourself up in a new way and give people the opportunity to help you, which you otherwise don’t in the day-to-day life in the city.

 “Traveling tends to magnify all human emotions” Peter Hoeg

 Though India, throughout the recent years, has gone notoriously famous for ripping people off, particularly when it comes to dealing with people from abroad.
 But it’s the same people who can also be found helping others if the need be.
 After all, there is no good or bad, but circumstances make them so.

 Money Does Not Buy Happiness